Okay FLIGHT, you read his pitch and yaw and his high-gain meter.

 Just the pumps.
 Just turn the pumps off.

 Oh.
+Just the pumps.
 Okay.
 All FUEL CELL PUMPs off, CAPCOM.
 That may be a verify.

 Okay, verify all FUEL CELL PUMPs off, and -